Maher-Amara/sails-man-problem/README.md

 This module facilitates the generation of a TSP graph using real-world data from OpenStreetMap for any location worldwide:

-1. **Data Collection**:
+1. **Data Collection and Network Generation**:
-   - Collects road network data from OpenStreetMap (OSM) format
+   - Collects road network data from OpenStreetMap (OSM) format via OSMnx
-   - Supports any location worldwide using either:
+   - Supports any location worldwide using Bounding box coordinates
-     - Place names (e.g., "Paris, France", "New York, USA")
-     - Custom bounding box coordinates
-   - Caches data locally for improved performance
+   - Generates a NetworkX MultiDiGraph optimized for path finding
+   - Handles non-planar elements like bridges, tunnels, and interchanges
+   - Ensures strong connectivity by retaining largest connected component

-2. **Data Processing**:
+2. **Data Processing and Graph Enhancement**:
-   - Converts the OSM data into a graph format where intersections are nodes and roads are edges
+   - Converts OSM data into a graph where:
-   - Handles different road types and their characteristics
-   - Calculates realistic travel times based on road types and speed limits
+     - Nodes represent intersections with properties:
+       - Unique OSM identifier
+       - UTM projected coordinates (x, y)
+       - Geographic coordinates (latitude, longitude)
+     - Edges represent roads with properties:
+       - Physical distance in meters
+       - Travel time in seconds
+       - Speed limits and road type
+       - Directional flow (one-way/bidirectional)
+   - Supports topology simplification for complex intersections
+   - Projects coordinates to UTM for accurate distance calculations
+   - Validates network connectivity and handles edge cases

-3. **Shortest Path Calculation**:
+3. **Shortest Path Calculation using A* Algorithm**:
-   - Utilizes the A* algorithm to calculate the shortest path between each pair of nodes
+   - Implements A* path finding with components:
+     - Heuristic function h(n) for distance estimation
+     - Cost function g(n) for actual travel costs
+     - Evaluation function f(n) = g(n) + h(n)
+   - Takes into account:
-   - Takes into account actual road networks and travel times
+     - Real road networks and travel times
+     - Road type characteristics and speed limits
+     - One-way streets and turn restrictions
    - Supports both time-based and distance-based optimization

-4. **Visualization**:
+   - Provides efficient path finding between any two points

+4. **Visualization and Analysis Tools**:
    - Interactive web-based visualization of road networks
    - Color-coded road types (highways, major roads, minor roads)
+   - Optional display of:
+     - Intersections and nodes
-   - Optional display of intersections and points of interest
+     - Points of interest
+     - Path geometry and turn-by-turn directions
    - Support for viewing the optimized route
+   - Distance measurements and area overview
+   - Interactive controls for exploration

 ### 2. Benchmarking TSP Algorithms